AyushJam/Single-Cycle-CPU/README.md

 ## Details on the assignment

 You need to implement code for the `cpu` module, that will read in the instructions and execute them.
-For this assignment, you can assume that the program counter (PC) always increments by 4 on each clock cycle.
-For the assignment involving branching, this cannot be assumed and you will have to implement the proper changes in PC.
+For this assignment, all functionality should be correct, so that the PC cannot be assumed to increment automatically by 4, and should be implemented correctly as per BRANCH instructions.

 You can run all the test cases by typing in the following command at the command line: